Rutendo-cell/POSTMAM-API-COLLECTION/README.md

-# POSTMAM-API-COLLECTION
+# POSTMAN-API-COLLECTION
-A list of PostMan requests for the Curriculum
+The PostMan Collection has 3 GET Requests and 2 POST requests.
+The GET requests enquire all normalized names (RxNorm) for Asprin and returns all related RxNorm related to Asprin in the NIH server.
+The POST requests ............